Mukhannath: Role in later eras

-In the Rashidun and Umayyad eras, various mukhannathun of Medina established themselves as celebrated singers and musicians.
-One particularly prominent mukhannath with the laqab Ṭuwais ("little peacock") was born in Medina on the day Muhammad died (8 June 632).
+In the Rashidun and Umayyad caliphates, various mukhannathun of Medina established themselves as celebrated singers and musicians.
+One particularly prominent mukhannath, Abū ʿAbd al-Munʿim ʿĪsā ibn ʿAbd Allāh al-Dhāʾib, who had the Arabic name Ṭuways ("Little Peacock"), was born in Medina on the day Muhammad died (8 June 632).

-There are few Islamic literary sources that describe why Ṭuwais was labeled a mukhannath, or what behavior of his was considered effeminate.
+There are few Islamic literary sources that describe why Ṭuways was labeled a mukhannath or what behavior of his was considered effeminate by his contemporaries.
 No sources describe his sexuality as immoral or imply that he was attracted to men, and he is reported to have married a woman and fathered several children in his later life.
-While he is described as non-religious or even frivolous towards religion in many sources, others contradict this and portray him as a believing Muslim instead.
-His main association with the label seems to come from his profession, as music was mainly performed by women in pre-Islamic Arabian society. Ṭuwais is described as the first mukhannath to perform "perfect singing" characterized by definitive rhythmic patterns in Medina.
+While he is described as irreligious or even frivolous towards religion in many sources, others contradict this and portray him as a believing Muslim instead.
+His main association with the label mukhannath seems to come from his profession, as music was mainly performed by women in pre-Islamic Arabia. Ṭuways is described as the first mukhannath to perform "perfect singing" characterized by definitive rhythmic patterns in Medina.
 He was also known for his sharp wit and his skill with the tambourine, which had previously been associated only with female musicians.

-Some modern scholars of Islamic studies believe that Ṭuwais and other mukhannathun musicians formed an intermediary stage in the social class most associated with musical performance: women in pre-Islamic times, mukhannathun in the Rashidun and early Umayyad caliphates, and mainly non-mukhannath men in later time periods.
+Some modern scholars of Islamic studies believe that Ṭuways and other mukhannathun musicians formed an intermediary stage in the social class most associated with musical performance: women in pre-Islamic Arabia, mukhannathun in the Rashidun and early Umayyad caliphates, and mainly non-mukhannath men in later time periods.
 While many still disapproved of the mukhannathun in general in this era, the musicians among them were nonetheless valued and prized for their skill.
 Some of the more well-known mukhannathun also served as go-betweens and matchmakers for men and women.

-While Ṭuwais is typically described as the leading mukhannath musician of Medina during his lifetime, historical sources describe others who served a similar role providing musical and poetic entertainment.
-A man with the laqab al-Dalāl ("the coquettish") is mentioned as one of Ṭuwais' pupils.
+While Ṭuways is typically described as the leading mukhannath musician of Medina during his lifetime, historical sources describe others who served a similar role providing musical and poetic entertainment.
+A man who was known by the Arabic name al-Dalāl ("the Coquettish") is mentioned as one of Ṭuways' pupils.
 He is portrayed as a witty but sometimes crude man who "loved women" but did not have sex with them.
-Unlike Ṭuwais, some tales involving al-Dalāl do suggest that he was attracted to men.
+Unlike Ṭuways, some tales involving al-Dalāl do suggest that he was attracted to men.